ooni/spec/nettests/ts-037-tlsmiddlebox.md

 - `tcp_connect` contains a list of `df-005-tcpconnect` instances

-- `trace` contains the SNI-based iterative trace of the form:
+- `iterative_trace` contains the SNI-based iterative trace of the form:

 ```JSON
 {